11 Sectors of the Stock Market for Value Investors (Updated 2026)

 The 11 sectors of the stock market form the basis of how investors sort and study public companies.
 MSCI and Standard and Poor's created the Global Industry Classification Standard.
 It places every stock into one of these groups based on how the company earns most of its revenue.
 Knowing these sectors helps you build a balanced portfolio and spot market trends before they become clear to the crowd.

-In this guide, we walk through all 11 sectors of the stock market and explain what types of companies belong to each one.
+This guide walks through all 11 sectors of the stock market and explain what types of companies belong to each one.
 You will also learn how each sector reacts to shifts in the economy and why sector awareness matters for your long-term returns.

 How the Industry Classification Standard GICS Works